sultanadika/football-shop/README.md

 3. Mobile-First Era

 The majority of internet traffic now comes from mobile devices.
 If a website isn’t mobile-friendly, users often leave immediately.

+4. Able to adapt with future devices

+New devices with varying screen sizes keep emerging (foldable phones, smart TVs, etc.).
+A responsive approach ensures the design can adapt to future devices without starting from scratch.

+# Examples of applications that have and haven't implemented responsive design (Explain the reasons behind your examples)

+Applications with Responsive Design:

+1. Twitter

+Desktop mode, theres a three-column layout (sidebar, feed, trends).
+Mobile mode, it collapses into a single scroll feed, with the menu hidden behind a hamburger icon.

+Reason:
+Because twitter is heavily mobile-driven.
+A responsive design ensures consistent user experience across devices, keeping users engaged without needing a separate mobile app for browsing.

+2. YouTube

+Responsive Behavior:
+Desktop mode, YouTube shows grid thumbnails + sidebar navigation.
+Mobile mode, the sidebar becomes a bottom tab bar, and videos take full width.

+Reason:
+YouTube’s massive mobile audience means responsive design is key to ensuring videos remain the focus, no matter the screen size.